 In the West Bengal, Bengali New Year celebration has ties to religious values as well.
 The entire month of Boishakh is considered auspicious.
 Therefore, the first day by itself is reason enough for festivity.
 For the Hindu, the day begins with Puja (religious ritual) followed by cultural shows.
 Because of its being considered auspicious, Boishakh is the month when most Hindu weddings take place in both Bengals.

 How is Pohela boishakh celebrated?

 In Bangladesh, the day begins before the break of dawn when crowd gathers in Ramna Park for the Cultural show held by Chhayanat every year.
-Women mainly wear white Shari with red border.
+Women mainly wear white Shari (saree price in bangladesh) with red border.
 Since Boishakh brings spring, women adorn their hair with flowers and wear colorful churi (bangles) that symbolizes the many colors and renewed life in nature.
-On the other hand, men mainly wear traditional Panjabi with Paayjama, Lungi or Dhuti/Dhoti.
+On the other hand, men mainly wear traditional Punjabi (Panjabi price in bangladesh) with Paayjama, Lungi or Dhuti/Dhoti.